jknavin/webyimg/README.md

 # Image Converter & Compressor

-Manifest V3 Chrome/Edge extension.
  All image processing happens locally in the browser.

 ## Features
 - JPG/JPEG, PNG, WebP, GIF, BMP, SVG and other browser-readable inputs